couchbaselabs/couchbase-spark-mllib-sample/README.md

 ```
 **TIP:** There are a lot of examples of how use couchbase connector [here](https://github.com/couchbaselabs/couchbase-spark-samples/tree/master/src/main/scala)

-As you might guess, our dataframe still looks exactly as what we had in our database:
+Our dataframe still looks exactly as what we had in our database:

 ![Loaded Data](imgs/dataframe_data.png "Loaded dataframe data sample")